 Step into the bathroom and you may never want to leave.
 The bathroom had two sinks, a freestanding bathtub, the dreamiest rain shower and every amenity you could need.
 On the other side of the shower is a built-in wardrobe and drawers, luggage rack and safe.

-If the room wasn’t impressive enough, just take a look at this pool.
+If the room wasn’t impressive enough, just take a look at this pool with a view of the Indian Ocean in the distance.

 This wonderful little private infinity pool is where we spent the better part of the afternoon, soaking up the sunshine and listening to tunes.
 Perfection.